 The building now houses offices for Cummins, Inc.

-Note that, amazingly, Roche has designs on three of the four corners of the intersection at Fifth and Jackson Streets (the Arcade, Cummins Corporate Office, and the post office).
+Note that you can view three Roche works from the intersection of Fifth and Jackson Streets! (the Arcade, Cummins Corporate Office, and the U.S. Post Office)

 18 – Irwin Conference Center landscaping